-For decades, the Lichtenstein method has been the gold standard for repair of inguinal hernias.
+For decades the Lichtenstein method has been the gold standard for inguinal hernia repair.
 To perform this technique, a surgeon secures surgical mesh onto the abdominal wall, over the hernia, to act as a scaffold for new tissue growth.
-The surgical mesh is commonly secured via sutures, but staples have become increasingly popular.
-This poses a problem for the surgeon and the patient as traditional staplers have a straight shaft, making avoidance of the femoral artery, vein, and nerve difficult.
-Synectic was approached to develop a surgical stapler for fixating mesh, during inguinal hernia repair, using the Lichtenstein method.
+Traditionally, sutures secure the surgical mesh, but staples have become increasingly popular.
+Stapling pose a problem for the surgeon and the patient as traditional staplers have a straight shaft, making avoidance of the femoral artery, vein, and nerve difficult.
+Synectic was approached by Safestitch Medical to develop a surgical stapler that could fixate mesh during inguinal hernia repair using the Lichtenstein method.
 The biggest challenge was that the shaft needed to incorporate a 45° angle but still advance staples down the shaft without binding.

 Synectic first developed and tested staple concepts that could correctly adhere surgical mesh to intestinal tissues.
-Once a staple design was selected and refined, the shaft and handle were developed.
-To combat the 45° angle staple deployment issue, a separate see-through rack was developed that fit under the shaft.
-This allowed for the staples to advance in a straight line without affecting the angle of the shaft It also gave surgeons a visual window of how many staples were deployed.
-Two additional features went into the stapler's mechanical design.
-The first, was adding prongs onto the end of the stapler shaft to aide in mesh manipulation.
-Second, feedback features were added to the handle and staple applier.
-When the handle was squeezed it created a clicking sound letting surgeons know that the handle was fully pressed.
-The staple applier was developed in such a way that the staple itself "popped" when it formed correctly.
-The surgeon could feel this "popping" happen.
-Additionally, human factors engineering and clinician feedback were used in the industrial design of the handle.
+Once a staple design was selected and refined, shaft and handle development began.
+To combat the 45° angle staple deployment issue, we developed a separate see-through rack that fits under the shaft.
+The rack allowed the staples to advance in a straight line without affecting the shaft angle.
+It also gave surgeons a visual window for seeing how many staples they deployed.
+Two additional features went into the stapler’s mechanical design.
+The first was adding prongs onto the end of the stapler shaft to aid mesh manipulation.
+Second, we added feedback features to the handle and staple applier.
+When the surgeon squeezed the handle, it created a clicking sound, letting them know it was fully pressed.
+Our medical device engineers developed the staple applier in a way that the staple itself “popped” when it formed correctly.
+The surgeon could feel this “popping” happen.
+Additionally, we incorporated human factors engineering and clinician feedback for the industrial design of the handle.
 Finally, packaging was designed and tested for optimal sterility and ease of use.